-Mindfulness has become a real buzz word in all personal development literature.
+“Mindfulness” has become a real buzz word in personal growth, self-care and psychology circles.

-Mindfulness practice is all about being present – using all of our physical senses to be fully present with what is occurring for us at that moment.
+But what is mindfulness?
+It is all about being present – using all of our physical senses to be fully present with what is occurring for us at that precise moment.

 When Mindfulness and Flow Combine